 About Hosea Youth Services

-Since then, we have transformed what started as a meals service into a multi-faceted effort to help homeless youth build and sustain a life away from the streets.
-Hosea seeks to provide a safe place to meet the basic needs of homeless youth and offer hope, friendship, referral services, job training and spiritual encouragement for those who are interested.
+Since then, we have transformed what started as a meals service into a multi-faceted effort to help homeless and at-risk youth build and sustain a life away from the streets.
+HYS seeks to provide a safe place to meet the basic needs of homeless and at-risk youth and offer hope, friendship, referral services, job training and spiritual encouragement for those who are interested.

-Hosea Youth Services has been focusing its attention on serving homeless youth in Lane County for over 20 years.
+HYS has been focusing its attention on serving homeless and at-risk youth in Lane County for over 20 years.
 However, HYS and others in our community, have recently been asking the question: what if we were to meet youth before they spent a night on the street?

 Who We Serve

-- Help homeless youth build and sustain lives away from the streets.
+- Help homeless and at-risk youth build and sustain lives away from the streets.

 - Increase prevention efforts in Lane County for youth at-risk of becoming homeless.